 - Partner/family/friends: You might have someone else you could rely on financially if you lost your income for health reasons – but for how long?
 For most people, there’s a limit on how far this could go.
 It’s important to think about how you’d support yourself without this option.

 You might have all or some of these backups at your disposal, but income protection is designed to protect you at the point when you run out of financial alternatives.
-It can also stop you from doing something you’re not entirely comfortable with – like using up savings or leaning on someone else for financial support.
-Plus it prevents you from needing to take on debt or significantly change your lifestyle.
+It can also prevent you from doing something you’re not comfortable with or can ill afford – like using up savings, leaning on someone else for financial support, taking on debt, or significantly changing your lifestyle.

 Income protection is designed to protect you when you run out of financial alternatives.
 It can also stop you from, using up savings, borrowing money, or significantly changing your lifestyle.